WaffleInvoice Blog

 4. Jobber

-Jobber is a field service management platform with invoicing built in.
-It includes scheduling, dispatching, route optimization, and quoting on top of invoicing.
+Jobber is a full field-service platform with invoicing built in.
+You get scheduling, dispatching, route optimization, and quoting stacked on top of the billing.

-What handymen love: All-in-one platform if you have a crew.
-Strong scheduling and dispatching.
+What handymen love: one platform for everything once you have a crew, plus genuinely strong scheduling and dispatching.

 Pricing: Core $49/month, Connect $129/month, Grow $249/month.